Putting ASP.NET Identity Into Practice for Safe Email Verification

 Command/Function Description

-Deep Dive into ASP.NET Identity Email Confirmation
+An Extensive Look into ASP.NET Identity Email Verification

-Programming with C# in ASP.NET Identity
+Writing C# Code in an ASP.NET Identity

 var user = new ApplicationUser { UserName = model.Email, Email = model.Email };